feluelle/airflow-diagrams/README.md

   -lw, --label-wrap TEXT       Specify either a number for label width or a
                                separator to indicate when to wrap a label.
 By default it does not wrap labels.
+  --progress                   Specify whether to show a progress bar or not.
+                               By default it does not show progress.
   --help                       Show this message and exit.
 ```

 _Examples of generated diagrams can be found in the [examples](examples) directory._

 ## 🤔 How it Works